 - The CET is participating in the testing of Workspace, an internal SUNY alternative to Facebook, to promote faculty conversation about teaching.

-- The office of Curriculum oversaw a large volume of curricular actions over the Fall 2017 semester.
-This included 181 course-related actions, 8 degree program-related actions, and 11 miscellaneous actions including the addition of 3 new academic minors.
-In addition, the office entered 383 course learning outcomes into the CourseLeaf Curriculum Inventory Management system (CIM).
+- The office of Curriculum oversaw a large volume of curricular actions over the Spring 2018 semester.
+This included 77 course-related actions, including 22 new courses, 6 degree program-related actions, and 2 new academic minors.

-- The first HD111-0L (Career Planning - Online) course is underway in the Fall 2017 semester.
-The first blended internship course, IC497-BL, is being offered for Spring 2018.
+- The first HD111-0L (Career Planning - Online) course is offered for the Fall 2018 semester.
+The first IC 592-OL (Internship - Exhibition Design Online) is offered for Summer 2018.

 Institutional Research and Effectiveness:

 - Institutional Research and Effectiveness organized two events in the Spring semester

 to highlight some of the outstanding work faculty are doing to assess student learning:

 - In March, two Fashion Business Management faculty members (Joanne Offerman and Janice Messinger) shared their methods for assessing program learning outcomes in required Fashion Business Management courses.

 - In April, faculty in The School of Liberal Arts (Lasse Savola and Daniel Benkendorf) and the Library (Maria Rothenberg) discussed assessing learning outcomes in general education.
 These events illustrated the advancement of assessment at FIT.